Telephone: 01323 842049

 • Any exempted XL Bully that is new to us will have to pass an overnight trial so that we can assess their ability to be boarded with us (this will include being able to put a muzzle on and off and that they are manageable on the lead).

-We will have to charge an additional premium on top of our usual daily rate owing to the extra insurance we have to take out and the staffing levels that legislation states we must have in place.
+We will have to charge an additional premium on top of our usual daily rate owing to the extra restrictions and the staffing levels that legislation states we must have in place.

 If we think a dog could be an XL bully but it is not on the exemption register we will require proof of the breed before considering an overnight trial.